davidecenzato/cais/README.md

 # Citation

-If you use this tool in an academic setting, please cite the following paper, in which the algorithm was developed for computing of the eBWT and the BWT:

 [1] Christina Boucher, Davide Cenzato, Zsuzsanna Lipták, Massimiliano Rossi, Marinella Sciortino: *Computing the Original eBWT Faster, Simpler, and with Less Memory*.
 28th International Symposium on String Processing and Information Retrieval (SPIRE 2021).
-Lecture Notes in Computer Science vol. 12944: 129-142 (2021).
+Lecture Notes in Computer Science vol. 12944: 129-142 (2021) ([go to the paper](https://link.springer.com/chapter/10.1007/978-3-030-86692-1_11)).

+[2] Christina Boucher, Davide Cenzato, Zsuzsanna Lipták, Massimiliano Rossi, Marinella Sciortino:
+*Computing the original eBWT faster, simpler, and with less memory*.
+CoRR abs/2106.11191 (2021). ([go to the paper](https://arxiv.org/abs/2106.11191))

+If you use this tool in an academic setting, please cite this work as follows:

 ### cais
     @inproceedings{BoucherCL0S21a,